-5.1 The Council may at any time reject the Services or anything delivered as part of the Services which in the reasonable view of the Council does not comply with the Contract in any material way.

-5.2 If the Council rejects all or part of the Services under clause 5.1 above, it shall serve a notice on the Provider stating the reasons for such rejection failings which caused the notice of rejection to be issued.
-5.4 If the Provider fails to correct the faults or failings which caused the notice of rejection to be issued to the reasonable satisfaction of the Council within 5 Business Days, the Council shall be entitled to terminate this Contract or any part of the Services.
+- 5.1 The Council may at any time reject the Services or anything delivered as part of the Services which in the reasonable view of the Council does not comply with the Contract in any material way. - 5.2 If the Council rejects all or part of the Services under clause 5.1 above, it shall serve a notice on the Provider stating the reasons for such - 5.3 Following receipt of a notice of rejection of the Services, the Provider shall have 5 Business Days (or such other period as the Parties may agree in writing) during which the Provider shall address the faults or failings which caused the notice of rejection to be issued. - 5.4 If the Provider fails to correct the faults or failings which caused the notice of rejection to be issued to the reasonable satisfaction of the Council within 5 Business Days, the Council shall be entitled to terminate this Contract or any part of the Services. - 5.5 The Council may require the immediate removal from its premises of anything delivered by the Provider which, in the reasonable view of the Council, is hazardous, not fit for purpose or noxious.
+The Provider shall comply with any such request at its own expense specifying, in each case, the capacities in which they are involved and giving such other particulars and evidence of identity and other supporting evidence as the Council may reasonably require.